SilentNightSound/GI-Model-Importer/README.md

 Feel free to use or modify the scripts as you wish, though please give credit if you use these programs in your projects.
 I am continuing to update this program/page with new features and fixes, so check back often.
 I will list any changes made in the [Changelog](Changelog.md)

+For a simple walkthrough of removing a portion of a character mesh using these tools, see [Mona Walkthrough](MonaWalkthrough.md).
+For a more advanced example of importing a custom model, see Cybertron's great video walkthrough: https://www.youtube.com/watch?v=7ijMOjhEvBw

 ## Installation Instructions (3DMigoto)

 (Note: SpecialK and 3DMigoto both use the same .dll file and perform similar functions, so it they cannot be run together.
 Melon and 3DMigoto are able to run together.)